 Step 3 – Updating the Solver model

 First order of the day is to match duration and convexity for the two sides using between 90 – 85% of the allocation space.
 We have now managed to immunize our portfolio against interest rate changes.
 Changes in liabilities values will be more or less offset by changes in asset values.
 That is what we expect the model to do.

 Step 4 – Finding the perfect non fixed income allocation

 Our next challenge is that while keeping the same allocation in place, can we pick non fixed income assets that can add both yield and reduce portfolio volatility.

 We have a few options.
 Option 1 is built without taking into consideration Alpha and Beta.

-How do the two portfolio perform?
+How do the two portfolios perform?
 How is Alpha different from convexity?
-Use the same evaluation framework presented earlier in the course using holding period returns for the two portfolio across both the construction period and an evaluation period.
+Use the same evaluation framework presented earlier in the course using holding period returns for the two portfolios across both the construction period and an evaluation period.